ffuszthaler/NotAgain/README.md

 ## _To Do_:

-- ~~collision detection between all enemies and player (bullet hit detection)~~ - DONE
-- ~~make enemies look almost the same but have a dark red be the dominant clothing color~~ - DONE
 - PHYSICS PART! (mandatory)
 - 1min timer once you hit a certain score
 - UI (health bar, 1min timer, player score/kills, press e to call reinforcements)